openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/ways_to_get_stateful_model.rst

 .. tab:: C++

-      .. doxygensnippet:: docs/snippets/ov_network_state_intro.cpp
+      .. doxygensnippet:: docs/snippets/ov_model_state_intro.cpp
          :language: cpp
          :fragment: [ov:get_ov_model]

 @endsphinxdirective

-2. Change the number of iterations inside TensorIterator/Loop nodes in the network using the [Reshape](../OV_Runtime_UG/ShapeInference.md) feature.
+2. Change the number of iterations inside TensorIterator/Loop nodes in the model using the [Reshape](../OV_Runtime_UG/ShapeInference.md) feature.

-For example, the *sequence_lengths* dimension of input of the network > 1, it means the TensorIterator layer has number_of_iterations > 1.
+For example, the *sequence_lengths* dimension of input of the model > 1, it means the TensorIterator layer has number_of_iterations > 1.
-You can reshape the inputs of the network to set *sequence_dimension* to exactly 1.
+You can reshape the inputs of the model to set *sequence_dimension* to exactly 1.

 @sphinxdirective

 .. tab:: C++

-      .. doxygensnippet:: docs/snippets/ov_network_state_intro.cpp
+      .. doxygensnippet:: docs/snippets/ov_model_state_intro.cpp
          :language: cpp
          :fragment: [ov:reshape_ov_model]

 @endsphinxdirective

-**Unrolling**: If the LowLatency2 transformation is applied to a network containing TensorIterator/Loop nodes with exactly one iteration inside, these nodes are unrolled; otherwise, the nodes remain as they are.
+**Unrolling**: If the LowLatency2 transformation is applied to a model containing TensorIterator/Loop nodes with exactly one iteration inside, these nodes are unrolled; otherwise, the nodes remain as they are.
 Please see [the picture](#example-of-applying-lowlatency2-transformation) for more details.

 3. Apply LowLatency2 transformation